 She wrapped the perfect presents and filled my Christmas stocking with treasures.

 She taught me how to make meatloaf, stuffed bell peppers, and fried zucchini.
 She taught me how to bake homemade bread and make pie crust from scratch.

 She taught me how to take care of animals, both wild ones we encounter and pets.

-She taught me how to start a garden and tend to my plants and how to grow and use herbs for cooking and healing.
+She taught me how to start a garden, tend to my plants, and grow and use herbs for cooking and healing.

 She taught me how to shop for groceries and pick out produce.